Windsor-Essex Market Report

 Kingsville & Essex

 Moving further south past Amherstburg along highway 20 is the lakeside town of Kingsville, with the town of Essex fifteen minutes inland.
 Beyond these primary towns centres, the surrounding landscape is mainly agricultural, with a vibrant winery scene centered near Kingsville and along the waterfront.
-In total, this sub-market has a population of just over 40K, with 550 resale units sold in 2023.
+In total, this sub-market has a population of just over 40K, with 579 units sold over the last twelve months.

-Kingsville & Essex recorded a median sale price of $607K in the third quarter, up sharply from the prior quarter and up 3% year-over-year.
+Kingsville & Essex recorded an average sale price of $586K in the third quarter, up 2% from the prior quarter but down 11% year-over-year.
 With prices drastically more expensive in the luxury lakefront neighbourhoods of Kingsville when compared to the town of Essex and the surrounding rural areas, large swings in prices can be observed quarter-to-quarter due to changes in property mix across a small sample size of transactions.
-As always, speak with a realtor experienced in your market to get a more refined view on how demand may be shifting.
+As always, speak with a realtor experienced in your market to get a more refined view on how demand may be shifting for a specific property.

 Community Overview: